espnet/espnet/CONTRIBUTING.md

 ./ci/test_python.sh
 ```

-To create new test file. write functions named like `def test_yyy(...)` in files like `test_xxx.py` under `test/`.
+To create a new test file. write functions named like `def test_yyy(...)` in files like `test_xxx.py` under `test/`.
 [Pytest](https://docs.pytest.org/en/latest/) will automatically test them.
 Note that, [pytest-timeouts](https://pypi.org/project/pytest-timeouts/) raises **an error when any tests exceed 2.0 sec**.
-To keep unittests fast, please avoid large parameters, dynamic imports, and file access.
-If your unittest really needs more time, you can annotate your test function with `@pytest.mark.timeout(sec)`.
+To keep unit tests fast, please avoid large parameters, dynamic imports, and file access.
+If your unit test really needs more time, you can annotate your test function with `@pytest.mark.timeout(sec)`.
 You can find pytest fixtures in `test/conftest.py`.
 [They finalize unit tests.](https://docs.pytest.org/en/latest/fixture.html#using-fixtures-from-classes-modules-or-projects)

 ### 4.2 Bash scripts